-Purpose of the Code of Conduct
+2. Purpose of the Code of Conduct

-The purpose of this Code of Conduct is to assist you, as a councillor, in modelling behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
-It is also to protect you, the public, fellow councillors, local authority officers and the reputation of local government.
-It sets out specific obligations in relation to standards of conduct.
+2.1.
+The purpose of this Code of Conduct is to assist you, as a councillor, in modelling the behaviour that is expected of you, to provide a personal check and balance, and to set out the type of conduct that could lead to action being taken against you.
+It is also to protect you, the public, fellow councillors, parish council officers and the reputation of local government.
+It sets out general principles of conduct expected of all councillors and your specific obligations in relation to standards of conduct.
+The Local Government Association encourages the use of support, training and mediation prior to action being taken using the

+Code.
 The fundamental aim of the Code is to create and maintain public confidence in the role of councillor and local government.

-General Principles of Member Conduct
+3. General Principles of Councillor Conduct

-Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, members and local authority officers, should uphold the Seven Principles of Public Life, also known as the Nolan Principles.

-Building on these principles, the following general principles have been developed specifically for the role of member.

-In accordance with the public trust placed in me, on all occasions:

-- I will act with integrity and honesty; - I act lawfully; - I treat all persons fairly and with respect; and - I lead by example and act in a way that secures public confidence in the role of member.
+- 3.1.
+Everyone in public office at all levels; all who serve the public or deliver public services, including ministers, civil servants, members and officers, should uphold the Seven Principles of Public Life, also known as the Nolan Principles. - 3.2.
+Building on these principles, the following general principles have been developed specifically for the role of councillor. - 3.3.
+In accordance with the public trust placed in me, on all occasions: - I will act with integrity and honesty; - I act lawfully; - I treat all persons fairly and with respect; and - I lead by example and act in a way that secures public confidence in the role of councillor.

+3.4.
 In undertaking my role:

-- I impartially exercise my responsibilities in the interests of the local community; - I do not improperly seek to confer an advantage or disadvantage on any person; - I avoid conflicts of interest; - I exercise reasonable care and diligence; and

-• I ensure that public resources are used prudently in accordance with my local authority's requirements and in the public interest.
+- I impartially exercise my responsibilities in the interests of the local community; - I do not improperly seek to confer an advantage, or disadvantage, on any person; - I avoid conflicts of interest: - I exercise reasonable care and diligence; and - I ensure that public resources are used prudently in accordance with my council's requirements and in the public interest.

-Application of the Code of Conduct
+4. Application of the Code of Conduct

-This Code of Conduct applies to you as soon as you sign your declaration of acceptance of the office of member or attend your first meeting as a co-opted member and continues to apply to you until you cease to be a member.

-This Code of Conduct applies to you when you are acting in your capacity as a member which may include when:

-- you misuse your position as a member; - your actions would give the impression to a reasonable member of the public with knowledge of all the facts that you are acting as a member

-This Code applies to all forms of communication and interaction, including:

-- at face-to-face meetings;

-- at online or telephone meetings;

-- in written communication;

-- in verbal communication;

-- in non-verbal communication; and

-- in electronic and social media communication, posts, statements and comments.

-You are also expected to uphold high standards of conduct and show leadership at all times when acting as a member.
+- 4.1.
+This Code of Conduct applies to you as soon as you sign your declaration of acceptance of the office of councillor or attend your first meeting as a co-opted member and continues to apply to you until you cease to be a councillor. - 4.2.
+This Code of Conduct applies to you when you are acting in your capacity as councillor, which may include when: - you misuse your position as a councillor; - your actions would give the impression to a reasonable member of the public with knowledge of all the facts that you are acting as a councillor. - 4.3.
+This Code applies to all forms of communication and interaction, including: - at face-to-face meetings; - at online or telephone meetings; - in written communication; - in oral communication: - in non-verbal communication; and - in electronic and social media communication, posts, statements and comments. - 4.4.
+You are also expected to uphold high standards of conduct and show leadership at all times when acting as a councillor. - 4.5.
+Cheshire West and Chester Council's Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct, and you are encouraged to seek advice from the

-The Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct, and you are encouraged to seek advice from your Monitoring Officer on any matters that may relate to the Code of Conduct.
-Town and parish members are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring Officer.
+Monitoring Officer on any matters that may relate to the Code of Conduct.
+Town and parish councillors are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring Officer.

-Standards of Member Conduct
+Standards of Councillor Conduct

-This section sets out your obligations, which are the minimum standard of conduct required by you as a member.
+This section sets out your obligations, which are the minimum standards of conduct required of you as a councillor.
 Should your conduct fall short of these standards, a complaint may be made against you, which may result in action being taken.